dustedmtl/lastu/docs/USERGUIDE.md

 Different types of properties can also be combined:
  - `start = auto and compound and len > 10`

-For a full list of properties to query and the format of query parts, please see the [query formatting](#query-formatting.
+For a full list of properties to query and the format of query parts, please see the [query formatting](#query-formatting).

 TBD.
 See full info below (link?).